laralove143/timezoner/README.md

 ![example](examples/timezone.gif)

+## something not working? let's see

+### bot doesn't react to a message

+- make sure the person that sent the message hasn't blocked the bot
+- run the `/help` command in the channel where this is happening
+- it'll probably warn you about missing permissions, if not, [join the support server]

+### missing permissions

+- if you unticked any permissions when adding the bot, kick the bot and invite it again without unticking any permissions, it actually needs them!
+- remove the bot from channel or category permissions
+  - **on desktop:**
+    1. right click on a channel or category
+    2. click _edit channel/category_
+    3. click _permissions_
+    4. click _advanced permissions_ if its closed
+    5. select _timezoner_ or any roles the bot has
+    6. scroll all the way down and click _remove ..._ or change all the _X_ to _/_
+  - **on mobile:**
+    1. hold down on a channel or category
+    2. tap _edit channel/category_
+    3. tap _channel/category permissions_
+    4. tap _advanced view_ if its not where you are
+    5. tap _edit_ then _-_ on any roles the bot has or tap the role and change all the _X_ to _/_

+### something else? how could this happen

+please [join the support server] and tell me

 ## let's get in touch

 have a feature idea? noticed a bug? need help with something? or just wanna meet me?